-(The) Fiske Guide to Colleges 2018
+(The) Fiske Guide to Colleges 2019

-Edward B. Fiske; Sourcebooks, Inc. Rates more than 300 schools based on academics, social life and quality of life.
+Edward B. Fiske; Sourcebooks, Inc.

+Rates more than 300 schools based on academics, social life and quality of life.
 Also includes current trends in college admissions and a "Best Buy" list of 44 public and private schools that offer an excellent education at reasonable prices.

-(The) Insider's Guide to the Colleges 2015, 41st Edition The Staff of the Yale Daily News Contains information for more than 300 schools in the U.S. and Canada, including up-to-date Information on everything from tuition to acceptance rates to male/female ratios.
+(The) Insider's Guide to the Colleges 2015, 41st ed.

+The Staff of the Yale Daily News Contains information for more than 300 schools in the U.S. and Canada, including up-to-date information on everything from tuition to acceptance rates to male/female ratios.
-Rugg's Recommendations on the Colleges, 34th

-Frederick E. Rugg PDF Format only Evaluates 970 colleges by department/undergrad major
+Rugg's Recommendations on the Colleges, 35th ed.
+Frederick E. Rugg PDF Format only (FEE) Evaluates 970 colleges by department/undergrad major

-U.S. News and World Report Best Colleges 2017
+U.S. News and World Report Best Colleges 2019 Guidebook

-Guidebook Features complete data on more than 1,400 colleges and universities plus exclusive lists and indices to help compare the schools.
+Features complete data on more than 1,400 colleges and universities plus exclusive lists and indices to help compare the schools.